Please remember that these guidelines are subject to rapid change due to new information.

 - Where possible, stagger schedules or shifts among personnel such that physical distancing can be more easily maintained.
 Consider allowing people to continue working from home for an agreed upon number of days per week where possible.

 - Restrict the number of personnel permitted in office and lab common areas at one time.
+See current campus safety procedures for more detail on gatherings and using shared spaces.

 - Provide sanitizing wipes and instruct personnel to sanitize microwaves, coffee pots, printers, and other communal items in break rooms, kitchens or other office common areas after each use.